New agent rule leaves college basketball player in limbo

 "Everyone collectively, there was no division in thought in this," Dianis said, "from the agent to the compliance officer to the head coach to the player.
 We were all on one accord."

-The rule, implemented last August amid numerous reforms proposed by former U.S. Secretary of State Condoleezza Rice's Commission on College Basketball.
+The rule was implemented last August amid numerous reforms proposed by the basketball commission led by former U.S. Secretary of State Condoleezza Rice.
 It permits agents to cover minimal travel expenses for team meetings and workouts, though those contracts must end if the player withdraws from the draft and returns to school.

 Sounds simple enough, until trying to determine who the rule applies to.